-(a) black stripes located between white ones

-- (b) result on the reconstructed surface - A simple technique to double the resolution in the direction across the stripes is to incorporate the valleys or dark stripes.
-The effects are illustrated above.
+- (a) black stripes located between white ones - (b) result on the reconstructed surface - A simple technique to double the resolution in the direction across the stripes is to incorporate the valleys or dark stripes.
+The effects are illustrated above. - However detecting valleys is less reliable than detecting peaks.
+This is an are that needs improved algorithms.